ZhaoxiongChen/ECE-GY-6143_Project/README.md

    Since word2vec is a word vectorization model that supported well by the machine learning community.
 It is believed that using word2vec can help us achieve better performance.
 2. Design more deep neural network (DNN) training models in emotion classification.
    Apart from training image data, lots of DNN models can also be employed in natural language processing region.
+3. Expand datasets.
+Since the scale of dataset we used in this project is not large enough (5331 positive and negative each), the goodness of fit is not satisfying.
+It is feasible to extend the current dataset with other datasets which contains more samples and words.